 Lightcast analytics (supplied by the Northwest Regional Planning Commission) estimated Madeline Island's overall economy at \$16.9 million in 2022.
-State data from tax receipts show retail activity was more than \$9.7 million in 2022, an increase of 22.9% since 2019.
+State data from tax receipts show retail activity exceeded \$9.7 million in 2022, but declined to \$7.97 million in 2023, which is more consistent with pre-Covid levels.